North East Ohio Democratic Veterans Caucus Endorses Mohammad Faraj for Cleveland Ward 7 City Council

 “This hurts both workers and veterans, especially female veterans,” Mohammad comments.
 “It's infuriating to think of the sacrifices our servicemen and women have gone through to protect our country’s principles, only to have their livelihoods negatively affected by a hostile federal administration.”

-Mohammad stays committed to amplifying the voices of veterans in local government, as he believes it is a perspective that can truly help to improve the everyday lives of every resident.
+Mohammad remains committed to amplifying the voices of veterans in Cleveland’s local government, believing that their perspective can help improve the everyday lives of every resident in Ward 7 and beyond.